Luke200215/Lookaway/README.md

 # Lookaway
-A New Year Animation Porject done using c++.
+A New Year Animation Project done using c++.